avalon60/OraTAPI/README.md

   -d, --delete          Delete an existing connection.
   -l, --list            List all connections.
   -n NAME, --name NAME  Name of the connection.
+  -t {dsn,url}, --credential-type {dsn,url}
+                        Type of credential to use (default: dsn).

-Used to create/edit/delete or store named database connections.Database connections are stored, encrypted, in a local store.
+Used to create/edit/delete or store named database connections.
+Database connections are stored, encrypted, in a local store.

+NOTE: For OraTAPI, you should not use the -t flag, if you do, you should specify dsn.

 ```
-Here’s a revised version of your sentence with improved grammar and clarity:

 The `-n/--name` option is mandatory when used with all other options, except for the `-l/--list` option.
 Additionally, the `-c/--create`, `-e/--edit`, and `-d/--delete` options are mutually exclusive.
 Connection credentials are stored with 256-bit AES encryption, to a local store, at: `<USER_HOME_DIR>/.OraTAPI/dsn_credentials.ini`.